FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 `UTXO Limit Exceeded`: Although the account has enough total funds, the funds are spread across too many UTXOs (coins).
 The blockchain limits how many UTXOs can be used in a single transaction, and exceeding this limit prevents the transaction from being processed.

-To solve this you need first to determine the cause of the issue.
-You can check the balance of the relevant `assetId` to confirm if the issue is due to insufficient funds or too many UTXOs.
+To solve this, you first need to determine the cause of the issue.
+You can check the balance of the relevant `assetId` to confirm whether the problem is due to insufficient funds or too many UTXOs.

 First to be sure what is the real reason, you can fetch the [balance](../wallets/checking-balances.md) of the `assetId` in order to make sure that the account have enough funds to cover the amount.
 After knowing the reason, to solve you can: